ORESoftware/live-mutex/README.md

 ```

-## Simple example
+# Simple example

-To see a complete simple example of using a broker and client in the same process, see:
+To see a *complete* and *simple* example of using a broker and client in the same process, see: <br>
 ```=> docs/examples/simple.md```